dmbarbour/glas/glas-src/language-g0/README.md

         li "  -- William Shakespeare"
         li unlines

 Despite mitigating techniques, the g0 syntax neither intended nor well suited for bulk data entry.
-Large texts should instead be embedded in a `.txt` file, with programmers defining `language-txt` module.
+Strings are mostly to support lightweight testing, and do no support unicode.
+Large texts could instead be embedded in a `.txt` file, with programmers defining `language-txt` module.
 For bulk structured data, we could define modules to read JSON, MsgPack, Cap'n Proto, SQLite, or other data formats.

 ## Programs

-        [42 [foo] bar]
+        [0x2A [foo] bar]

 Language g0 programs are expressed as blocks of words and data delimited by square brackets.
 Programs themselves can be embedded as data, mostly for use in macros.